 When you clean your piercings, you should use the liquid that they give you, which will often be a saline solution.
 Do not try to use antibacterial soap or other soap that you have lying around at home.

 Creams are also to be avoided, as they can clog up your piercings.
 Don’t use peroxide, either, since peroxide can cause swelling or blistering and lengthen the healing process.

 When you’re not cleaning your piercing, don’t touch it!
 Try to avoid having anything rub against it, even your pillow, if possible.
-Your key here is not only to keep your piercing clean, but also to avoid irritation in all forms.
+The key here is not only to keep your piercing clean, but also to avoid irritation in all forms.

 How Long Does a Forward Helix Piercing Take To Heal?

 At a minimum, a cartilage piercing such as the forward helix piercing will take about three months to heal.
-However, healing times can sometimes take as long as six months, and this is particularly true if there has been any unexpected swelling or infections to prolong the healing process.
+However, healing times can sometimes take as long as six months, and this is particularly true if there have been any unexpected swelling or infections to prolong the healing process.